yutongliang723/young_company_SQL/README.md

 * `company_industry`:’CompanyId’, ‘IndustryId’;
 * `companybadge`: ‘CompanyBadgeId’, ‘CompanyId’, ‘BadgeId’

-### Mapping Procedure
+### Mapping Process

-In the raw dataset, `schools` table's 'school' column which records the university's names young companies founders attended, do not have the standard name.
+In the raw dataset, `schools` table's 'school' column which records the university's names which young companies founders attended, do not have the standard name.
 Therefore, there was no quantitative data available for the university.
-To map the universities to the standard QS Ranking names and map them with ranking score, cosine similarity is used to map the universities to their standard names with Sentence-BERT model.
-Given the high variation of some input university names, the final mapping results is around 30%.
+These names were mapped to QS World University Rankings using Sentence-BERT for cosine similarity Around 30% of universities were successfully mapped due to the high variability of input data.
 The mapping was done with Python - `mapping_qs.ipynb`.
-The output query was copy-pasted to the SQL file.
+The output query generated in Python was copy-pasted to the SQL file.
 Example univeristy name mapping query:

 ```
 UPDATE young_company.schools SET school = 'Trinity College Dublin, The University of Dublin' WHERE school = 'university of dublin, trinity college';